The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 When it comes to bone health, calcium gets all the attention.
 But vitamin K2 plays the crucial role of activating proteins that transport calcium into bones while removing it from soft tissues like arteries where it doesn’t belong.

-In other words, vitamin K2 prevents both osteoporosis and calcification of arteries – a major risk factor for heart disease.
-This overlooked nutrient may even reduce cancer risk by regulating cellular growth.
+In other words, vitamin K2 prevents both osteoporosis and calcification of arteries.
+This overlooked nutrient may even support regulating cellular growth.

 To get more K2, load up on fermented foods like natto (fermented soybeans), aged cheeses, and sauerkraut.